dawnis/butterflyyy.g8/src/main/g8/README.md

 ## Flyway
 Flyway is used to create a series of SQL scripts for database migrations.
 See this [blog post](https://blog.nashtechglobal.com/how-to-use-flyway-with-scala-application/) for details.

+A SBT task is configured to run the migration.
+To trigger this run `sbt runMigration` from the commandline.
+Note the requirement for Java >= 17 due to Flyway.

 ## How this was built

 We used `sbt new akka/akka-http-quickstart-scala.g8` to build using Akka's conveniently provided quick start.
 See [Akka's documentation](https://doc.akka.io/docs/akka-http/current/index.html) for details